Zhangrn0916/RealTimeModelRender/README.md

 Lab3 Iillumination model:
 Implemented Phong Illumintaion Model on Object
+In this project, I assume  that the light and eyepoint is infinitely far awary.
+And there is only one light source.

 Apply Phong Illumintaion Model with Constant Shading and Gouraud Shading, /** Phong Shading method is ongoing. **//